mvomiero/plants/README.md

 ## Journal

+* __14.01.24__
+__Decision: a new table with the parsed climaic data will be linked to every instance of the observation table.
+That is to be able to better analyze the data.__
+Finally managed to create a docker-compose with two containers for the db and pg admin web interface to have a GUI to access the database.
+Created the corresponding guide and adapted the Makefiles for semplicity of operations (for example starting the containers).

+* __06.01.24__
+Retrieved multiple instances and plotted on the graph the temperature for the different months.
+Decided that I wanted to store the climatic data in a table linked to the database of observations.
+Decided then that I want to move the database in a container for semplicity and to organize the retriving of climatic information with a cron job on a server in the future.
+Tried to containerize but didn't manage.

+* __02.12.23__
+added a function for a scatter plot of with the observation temperature value for one month (for example may, about 15 observations)
+* __25/26.11.23 - project structure and table in database for climatic data__
+structure with source code in src/, main.py as entrypoint, config.py for keys, setting the venv, Makefile, structure of the readme, setting a table in the database for the observations to store the climatic data (responses saved as Json), added a makefile.
 * __11.11.23 - started the project__
 bla bla
-* __25/26.11.23 - project structure and table in database for climatic data__
-structure with source code in src/, main.py as entrypoint, config.py for keys, setting the venv, Makefile, structure of the readme, setting a table in the database for the observations to store the climatic data (responses saved as Json), added a makefile.
-* __02.12.23__
-added a function for a scatter plot of with the observation temperature value for one month (for example may, about 15 observations)
-__next to do:__ extract climatic data for more then one instance and see if is possible to peform data operations (since the climatic data is stored raw in json)

 ## Miscellaneous
 * [Misc.](https://github.com/mvomiero/plants/blob/main/Guides/Miscellaneous.md)